Top 10 Things to do in Panama City, Panama

 7. See the Panama Metropolitan Nature Park (Parque Metropolitano)

-The Metropolitan Nature Park is the only protected rainforest located within a large city like Panama City.
+The Metropolitan Nature Park is the only protected rainforest in a large city like Panama City.
 It is protected land and is responsible for providing environmental services to the residents of Panama City.
 They have reported a 30% decrease in air pollutants and it also is serving as a flood zone.

 This park also provides many easy and moderate hiking trails and the opportunity to see lots of wildlife.
-You might see monkeys, anteaters, sloth, white-tailed deer, iguanas, tortoises, and more than 250 species of birds.
-If you want to see the wildlife, go very early in the morning when the park first opens before it gets crowded with people.
+You might see monkeys, anteaters, sloths, white-tailed deer, iguanas, tortoises, and more than 250 species of birds.

 8. Boat Gatun Lake to Monkey Island

 Gatun Lake is a large part of the Panama Canal.
 You will ride on this lake if you decide to do a boat tour of the canal.
-However, if you decide to tour Miraflores Visitor Center on your own, it’s still worth seeing.
+However, if you decide to tour the Miraflores Visitor Center on your own, it’s still worth seeing.

 We had the opportunity to see one of the huge ships that went through the locks when we were at the visitor’s center when we went to the lake.

 We went to the Gamboa Rainforest Resort to book this boat ride.
 You can also go directly to the lake if you prefer and speak some Spanish.
-It was a nice ride and though we only got to see a couple of monkeys, a sloth, and a crocodile, we still felt it was worth doing.
+It was a nice ride, and though we only got to see a couple of monkeys, a sloth, and a crocodile, we still felt it was worth doing.
 You have the chance to see Tamarind, Howler, and White-Faced Monkeys.

 The Gatun Lake (and Monkey Island) Boat Tour costs $35 per person at the Gamboa Rainforest Resort.
-The resort also offers a number of other tours including boat tours, hiking tours, and a fishing tour.
+The resort also offers a number of other tours, including boat tours, hiking tours, and a fishing tour.
 Additionally, they have an aerial tram through the rainforest that is worth checking out.
 The Gamboa Rainforest Resort also offers a tour to visit a local indigenous tribe called the Embera.

 9. Take a Trip to Portobelo